 Green algae of class Chlorophyceae are predominant in many snow algae blooms, in particular the genera Sanguina, Chloromonas, and Chlainomonas.
 The genus Sanguina was only recently established and contains just two species; however, many sequences from red snow form an as-yet unnamed sister clade to Sanguina [17].
 Previous work suggests that Sanguina nivaloides predominates in red blooms worldwide, while Sanguina aurantia is less common, having been found in just three samples from Svalbard [17].
 Many species of snow algae have been assigned to Chloromonas, including 12 species that have been cultured [11].
 Various Chloromonas species can form green, orange, or brown coloured blooms on the snow surface, and are found worldwide [18–20].
 Less is known about Chlainomonas, which has been found in central Europe, western USA, and New Zealand [21–23].
 The distinctive red-pigmented cells of this genus (nearly twice the diameter of Sanguina nivaloides) have only been reported from waterlogged snow overlying alpine lakes.
 18S and rbcL sequence shows that Chlainomonas is closely related to Chloromonas, although they have many distinctive traits.
 While Chlorophyceaen snow algae predominate in many snow algae blooms, other classes of snow algae include Chrysophyceae found in Antarctica, the Alps, and Svalbard [24, 25], and Trebouxiophyceae found in green snow in Greenland [16].

-While many species of snow algae have been described using morphology and Sanger sequencing, less is known about the species composition of blooms.
-Metabarcoding studies of snow algae to date have been limited by low sample size [15], and low taxonomic resolution [26]—being highly conserved, short 18S reads cannot distinguish between closely related species or genera.
-Other metabarcoding studies have focused exclusively on polar red snow, and found species composition was similar between geographically distant sites: 33 Arctic red snow samples were all dominated by “uncultured Chlamydomonadaceae 1 and 2” OTUs with low relative abundance of Chloromonas polyptera and Raphidonema nivale [8].
+While many species of snow algae have been described on the basis of morphology and Sanger sequencing, metabarcoding studies have found red snow algae blooms are dominated by relatively few OTUs and are highly homogeneous between geographically distant sites.
+OTU composition was similar between geographically distant sites in a study of 33 Arctic red snow samples: all were dominated by “uncultured Chlamydomonadaceae 1 and 2” OTUs with low relative abundance of Chloromonas polyptera and Raphidonema nivale [8].
 Another study using ITS2 metabarcoding found 24 polar red snow sites contained similar algae assemblages, dominated by “uncultured Chlamydomonadaceae A and B” with secondary abundance of Raphidonema and Chloromonadinia [1].
+Other studies using 18S metabarcoding were limited to class level taxonomic assignments of algae [26]—being highly conserved, short 18S reads cannot distinguish between closely related species or genera.

 Virtually nothing is known about the regional variation in species composition of snow algae blooms, particularly in alpine regions.
-Given the diversity of snow algae species, we predicted that we would find different types of snow algae blooms caused by different species in different habitats.
+We set out to answer the following questions: what species of snow algae are found in our region?
+What patterns of co-occurrence are there between species?
+Which species are the most abundant?
+What elevational patterns, if any, might there be in species distribution?
 We compared snow algae species composition of 33 samples from the Coast Range of British Columbia using light microscopy and 18S and rbcL metabarcoding.
 We found rbcL (coding for the large subunit of Rubisco) to be an effective marker, targeting photosynthetic species with higher taxonomic resolution than 18S, revealing previously unknown diversity.
 By using three cross-referenced metrics, we were able to account for the biases inherent in morphology based identification and PCR based metabarcoding.
 We found snow algae bloom species composition was highly variable from site to site, and blooms were dominated by different species at different elevations.

 Materials and Methods